-Can Nostr Events be Manipulated?
+Can Nostr Events Be Manipulated?

 If you haven’t been following along, I have a couple of nostr posts at this point.